 Thai police smash a myriad of imaginative illegal immigration schemes since the crackdown began

-In the last year, Thai police have unearthed audacious and ingenious schemes, designed by fraudsters, ranging from the use of fake stamps to short terms loans to foreigners to fulfill financials requirements of foreigners extending their stay in Thailand.
-Even if a foreigner in Thailand is legitimately married to a Thai wife, he must show a long standing and genuine bank balance of ฿400,000 or if the foreigner is single, a balance of ฿800,000 is still required.
-This comes weeks after Thai immigration police busted a fake marriage ring involving of 60 people linked to Indian moneylenders.
+In the last year, Thai police have unearthed audacious and ingenious schemes, designed by fraudsters, ranging from the use of fake stamps to short terms loans to foreigners to fulfil financial requirements of foreigners extending their stay in Thailand.
+Even if a foreigner in Thailand is legitimately married to a Thai wife, he must show a long-standing and genuine bank balance of ฿400,000 or if the foreigner is single, a balance of ฿800,000 is still required.
+This comes weeks after Thai immigration police busted a fake marriage ring involving 60 people linked to Indian moneylenders.
 They had married Thai wives in an elaborate fraud where the Thai women were paid to enter into bogus marriage contracts.

-Operation X Ray Outlaw Foreigner will continue.
-It saw 40,000 people in Thailand arrested, in the month October alone with ongoing raids
+Operation X-Ray Outlaw Foreigner will continue.
+It saw 40,000 people in Thailand arrested, in the month of October alone with ongoing raids

 Section 38 of Thailand’s Immigration Act is being rigorously enforced – all foreigners must notify addresses to authorities within 24 hours